 The CENTRAL COMPONENT of the Alaadeen Jazz Master/Apprentice Program is the development of master and apprentice pairings between jazz master and student.
-The 2013 Program sponsored Donivan Bailey and Dennis Winslett as Masters.
-In 2014 and 2015 we continued to focus on planned educational initiatives to address the need for more constructive and focused fostering of the oral tradition of jazz education along with the significance of bandstand learning.
-Plans for 2016 will select and support the development of seven performing jazz artists who work as Apprentices with seven jazz Masters named by the Alaadeen Enterprises, Inc. Board.
-Plans for 2017 involve support of 14 Master/Apprentice teams.
+The initial Program in 2013 sponsored Donivan Bailey and Dennis Winslett as Masters.
+In 2014,15,16 and 17 we continued to focus on planned educational initiatives to address the need for more constructive and focused fostering of the oral tradition of jazz education along with the significance of bandstand learning.

 A copy of Alaadeen's method book; The Rest Of The Story, Jazz Improvization and History will serve as essential reading for Master/Apprentice pairs.
 This book incorporates the Alaadeen Method of Instruction™ and divulges his secrets of improvisation.